pacospace/data-science-lda/README.rst

 Dataset pre-processing
 ----------------------

-1. Data cleansing have been applied to obtain a `clean_dataset.json` that can be fed for NLP techniques and LDA.
+1. Apply data cleaning to obtain a `clean_dataset.json` that can be fed for NLP techniques and LDA.